atdavewatts/RegExpBuilderJava/README.md

 RegExpBuilderJava
 =================

-A Java library for building RegExpPattrerns
+A Java library for building RegExpPatterns (port of abergs/RegExpBuilder)